 spec:

-# Disk storage parameters configuration.
+# Disk storage parameter settings.

 persistentVolumeClaim: